kamui/retriable/README.md

 [![Build Status](https://secure.travis-ci.org/kamui/retriable.png)](http://travis-ci.org/kamui/retriable)

-Retriable is an simple DSL to retry code if an exception is raised.
+Retriable is an simple DSL to retry a code block if an exception should be raised.
 This is especially useful when interacting external api/services or file system calls.

 Installation
 ------------